 where $\overline{\boldsymbol{v}}$ and $\overline{\boldsymbol{v}^{'}}$ are the mean (time-averaged) velocity and the fluctuating velocity, respectively.
 Reynolds decomposition refers that we can decompose velocity into the time average $\overline{\boldsymbol{v}}$ and the fluctuating velocity $\boldsymbol{v}^{'}$, i.e. $\boldsymbol{v}(\boldsymbol{x},t)=\bar{\boldsymbol{v}}(\boldsymbol{x})+\boldsymbol{v}^{'}(\boldsymbol{x},t)$, note that although $\overline{\boldsymbol{v}^{'}}=0$, but $\overline{\boldsymbol{v}^{'}\boldsymbol{v}^{'}}\neq0$.
 Thus, $-\rho\overline{\boldsymbol{v}^{'}\boldsymbol{v}^{'}}$ is the Reynolds stress due to the fluctuating velocity field.
 This nonlinear Reynolds stress term requires additional modeling to close the RANS equation and has led to the creation of many different turbulence models.

 Various neural network structures are adopted in the framework of PINN.
-Wang et al. \citep{wang2023prediction} combined the PINNs with long-short term memory (LSTM) \cite{LSTM} model for hydrodynamics.
+Wang et al. \cite{wang2023prediction} combined the PINNs with long-short term memory (LSTM) \cite{LSTM} model for hydrodynamics.
 The LSTM has the advantage of extracting temporal features in raw data.
 Thus, the fusion of PINNs and LSTM further enhanced the extrapolation ability for hydrodynamics modeling.
-Han et al. \citep{han2024prediction} used criss-cross convolutional neural network \citep{huang2019ccnet} to learn the solution of parametric flow problems with spatial heterogeneity, while Cheng and Zhang \citep{cheng2021deep} applied the Resnet \citep{he2016deep} for flow modeling.
+Han et al. \cite{han2024prediction} used criss-cross convolutional neural network \cite{huang2019ccnet} to learn the solution of parametric flow problems with spatial heterogeneity, while Cheng and Zhang \cite{cheng2021deep} applied the Resnet \cite{he2016deep} for flow modeling.

 In the context of neural operators, hydrodynamics problems have become the most prevailing benchmarks.
-Initially fully data-driven, Li et al. \citep{li2020neural} tested the performances of the original FNO through the 2D Darcy flow problems.
+Initially fully data-driven, Li et al. \cite{li2020neural} tested the performances of GNO through the 2D Darcy flow problems.
 Subsequently, operator learning is combined with physical equations.
-Zhu et al. \citep{zhu2023reliable} utilized the DeepONet framework, initially training it with data and subsequently fine-tuning it for specific problems based on physical equations.
-This process involved constructing PDEs loss functions using the automatic differentiation (AD) algorithm, as shown in \Cref{fig:PINOs_fluid}a.
-On the other hand, Li et al. \citep{li2021physics} employed the Fourier Neural Operator (FNO) framework, initially training it with data and then constructing the PDEs' loss using finite differences for specific tasks, as shown in \Cref{fig:PINOs_fluid}b.
-In specific fluid dynamics applications, Rosofsky et al. \citep{rosofsky2023magnetohydrodynamics} leveraged the PINO to simulate the magnetohydrodynamics.
-Li and Shatarah \citep{li2024operator} proposed a composite neural network, which comprised a series of DeepONet and a PINN.
+Zhu et al. \cite{zhu2023reliable} utilized the DeepONet framework, initially training it with data and subsequently fine-tuning it for specific problems based on physical equations.
+This process involved constructing PDEs loss functions using the automatic differentiation (AD) algorithm.
+The results of Zhu et al. \cite{zhu2023reliable} are shown in \Cref{fig:PINOs_fluid}a.
+On the other hand, Li et al. \cite{li2021physics} employed the Fourier Neural Operator (FNO) framework, initially training it with data and then constructing the PDEs' loss using finite differences for specific tasks.
+The results of Li et al. \cite{li2021physics} are shown in \Cref{fig:PINOs_fluid}b.
+In specific fluid dynamics applications, Rosofsky et al. \cite{rosofsky2023magnetohydrodynamics} leveraged the PINO to simulate the magnetohydrodynamics.
+Li and Shatarah \cite{li2024operator} proposed a composite neural network, which comprised a series of DeepONet and a PINN.
 The proposed framework could not only accurately predict the velocity field and the particulate matter (PM) concentration contours by limited ground truth data, but also seamlessly coped with scenarios with different geometries.